opencontainers/distribution-spec/spec.md

 Please reference the above section for restrictions on the `<location>`.

 ---
-To upload a chunk, issue a `PATCH` request to a URL path in the following format, and with the following headers and body:
+To upload a chunk, issue a `PATCH` request to a URL path in the following format, and with the following headers and body. `Content-Length` can be omitted if HTTP chunked transfer encoding is used:

 URL path: `<location>` <sup>[end-5](#endpoints)</sup>
 ```